An Analysis of All’s Well That Ends Well (Shakespeare)

 From the third paragraph of “The Horse Dealer’s Daughter” by D.H.
 Lawrence is the following sentence:

 There was a strange air of ineffectuality about the three men, as they sprawled at table, smoking and reflecting vaguely on their own condition.

-Safe in their stupidity, the brothers are sprawlingly looking forward to their eviction from their father’s house, whereas the youngest (?) daughter in the family, Mabel Pervin, is hyper-conscious and sensitive to the loss of her dignity, to the loss of her status, and to the curtailing of her possibilities.
+Safe in their stupidity, the brothers are sprawlingly looking forward to their eviction from their father’s house, whereas the youngest (?) daughter in the family, Mabel Pervin, is conscious of, and sensitively sensitive to the loss of her dignity, to the loss of her status, and to the curtailing of her possibilities.
 The men in the story propose that she might become a nurse, she might become a skivvy, or, worst of all, she might become someone’s wife.
 It is important to stress that she wants to become none of these things.

-Mabel is not sprawling around the table: Unlike her brothers, who are only able to reflect “vaguely,” her external “impassive fixity” masquerades a hive of conscious activity [I will return to the “impassiveness” of Mabel’s exterior below].
+Mabel is not sprawling around the table: Unlike her brothers, who are only able to reflect “vaguely,” her external “impassive fixity” masquerades a hive of conscious activity (I will return to the “impassiveness” of Mabel’s exterior below).

 The great draught-horses swung past.

 The word swing comes into play for the first time here (it will be deployed four times altogether in the text).
 Swung: This connotes a mechanical back-and-forth movement.
 Motion without any consciousness.
 The idiocy of the boys’ sprawling is correlated with the idiocy of the horses’ swinging.
 The horses are swinging their great rounded haunches sumptuously (in a manner that pleases the senses, but not the intellect).
 Their movement shows a massive, slumbrous strength (the intellect is asleep).
 They rock behind the hedges in a motionlike sleep (they only seem to be kinetic; they are mindlessly static).